Dr Karen Forbes

-- Haidee Tinning - PhD Student (co-supervised with Dr Niamh Forde)
+- Haidee Tinning - PhD Student (co-supervised with Prof Niamh Forde)

 Previous Group members

-- Emmanuelle Godinho- MSc Molecular Medicine (intercalating medical student) awarded 2020, University of Leeds
+- Emmanuelle Godinho- MSc Molecular Medicine (intercalating medical student)-MSc (with Distinction) awarded 2020

-- Dilasha Gurung- MRes (with distinction) awarded 2020, University of Leeds
+- Dilasha Gurung- MRes (with Distinction) awarded 2020

 - Eva de la Fuente Luelmo- Visiting Researcher from Universidad CEU San Pablo, Madrid, Spain (2019)

-- Farkhondeh Farrokhnia- MRes (with Merit) awarded 2011, University of Manchester
+- Farkhondeh Farrokhnia- MRes (with Merit) awarded 2011

-MRC; BHF; Mason Medical Trust; Mary and Alice Smith Memorial Scholarship; University of Leeds Academic Development Fund; BBSRC DTP studentship; Society for Endocrinology Early Career Grant; Tommy's.
+MRC; BHF; Wellbeing of Women, Mason Medical Trust; Mary and Alice Smith Memorial Scholarship; University of Leeds Academic Development Fund; BBSRC DTP studentship; Society for Endocrinology Early Career Grant; Tommy's.

 I am a member of the Society for Endocrinology Public Engagement Committee and a working group member developing the You and Your Hormones website.